Azaad Liadi: Loudoun United

 On January 28, 2022, it was announced Liadi had signed with USL Championship side Loudoun United.
 On February 26, 2022, Liadi joined Loudoun's parent club D.C.
 United on a 4-day emergency loan.

+Lexington SC

+Liadi signed with USL League One club Lexington SC on January 19, 2024.

+Loan to Hearts of Pine

+On March 15, 2025, Liadi signed on loan with USL League One expansion team Portland Hearts of Pine.
+He scored a brace in his first match with the club, a 4–0 win against CD Faialense in the 2025 U.S. Open Cup, which was also Portland's first competitive match.